home-assistant/companion.home-assistant/docs/core/location.md

 ![iOS](/assets/iOS.svg)

-If multiple servers are connected to the iOS app, all available servers will receive the the same location updates.
+If multiple servers are connected to an iOS/mac app, all available servers will receive the the same location updates.

 ## Sending an intent